University Catalog

 EE 4330.
 FUNDAMENTALS OF TELECOMMUNICATIONS SYSTEMS.
 3 Hours.

-Examines analog and digital communication techniques including amplitude modulation, frequency modulation, and pulse code modulation.
+Examines analog and digital communication techniques including amplitude modulation, frequency modulation, phase modulation and pulse code modulation.
+Probabilistic telecom signals introduced.
 Time domain and frequency domain multiplexing.
-Analog and digital noise analysis, information theory.
+Analog and digital noise analysis, practical pulse shaping for Digital Telecom transmission.
 Design of communications systems.
 Prerequisite: Grade of C or better in EE 3316 and EE 3330.
 Co-requisite EE 3318.

 EE 4331.
 DATA COMMUNICATIONS ENGINEERING.
 3 Hours.